jaredly/j3/Roadmap.md

 - [ ] alsooo should I be smarter about externals detections in raw js? idk

 COMPROMISE
-what if bootstrap.js sanitized everything???
+- [x] what if bootstrap.js sanitized everything???
 Like that would work, right?
+- [ ] OK So nowwwww what about them builtins?
+  - self-1 has a thing with all those builtins but what if it were differenttt
+    - maybe like exporting a "builtins" or something? like a prelude?
+I mean ... right?

 # QUerstion